alkurbatov/dotfiles/man/emacs_keys.md

 (while in the bookmarks list) e - edit an annotation of a bookmark.
 (while in the bookmarks list) a - display an annotation of a bookmark.
 (while in the bookmarks list) A - display all available annotations.

-## Shell integration
-M-! - execute arbitrary shell command.
-M-| - put the marked region as input to the shell command.
-C-u M-! - paste output of the current shell command into the buffer.
-M-x shell - open shell in Emacs.
-(while in shell mode) M-p - recall last command.
-(while in shell mode) C-c C-c - interrupt currently running shell command.
-(while in shell mode) C-c C-o - wipe output of the last shell command.
-(while in shell mode) C-c C-r - move to beginning of the last command's output.
-(while in shell mode) C-c C-e - move to the end of the last command's output.
-(while in shell mode) M-x rename-uniquely - rename current shell buffer in order to start another one.
-(while in shell mode) M-x send-invisible - send text without echo.

 ## Terminal